Foreign tax credit

-The contractual regime applies to investments with a minimum amount of USD 10 million, allowing the investors to negotiate the tax incentives for the project within the following frame and limitations:
+The contractual regime applies to investments with a minimum amount of USD 10 million and that create 50 direct jobs for nationals or, regardless of the amount, if they correspond to the structuring areas foreseen in the regulation of the private investment law, allowing the investors to negotiate the tax incentives for the project within the following frame and limitations:

-- Reduction of CIT, IIT, and stamp tax rates for a maximum period of 15 years.
+- Reduction of CIT, IIT, PT, and stamp tax rates for a maximum period of 15 years.

 - Increase of the depreciation and reinstatement rates up to 80% for a maximum period of 10 years for investments located in Zones B, C, and D.